Ad Valorem Property Taxes

 Additionally, a temporary special tax district may be established for a specific purpose, limited in time, until the funded operation is finished.

 Property owned by governments and by nonprofit organizations is exempt from real estate taxes.
 Exemptions or reductions may also be granted to specific groups of people, such as senior citizens, disabled individuals, and surviving spouses.
 Certain businesses or industries may also receive a reduction or exemption to promote the growth of the business within the municipality.

 Most states also have a homestead exemption, where a portion of the assessed value for a primary residence may be exempt from property taxes.
-Additionally, the homestead exemption can also protect some value from creditors, and usually a minimum amount of value can be protected under bankruptcy.
-To receive the homestead exemption, the states may require a minimum length of time residing on the property, and in some cases, the property must be owned by the head of the family, although some states allow single people to claim the homestead exemption.
+Additionally, the homestead exemption can also protect some value from creditors, and usually a minimum value can be protected under bankruptcy.
+To receive the homestead exemption, the states may require a minimum of time residing on the property, and in some states, the property must be owned by the head of the family, although some states allow single people to claim the homestead exemption.
 In some states, the homestead exemption is granted automatically; in others, the property owner must file for the homestead exemption every year.